 M.2 is a standard format defined by PCI-SIG.
-Facebook defines accelerator hardware based on this form factor, which is used in data center.
+This specification defines an implementation of PCIeattached accelerators in a M.2 form factor for use in datacenter environments.

-The purpose of this document is to define module level hardware specification.
+The purpose of this document is to the define module level hardware specification.